Responsive Web Design:

 With the use of smartphones and tablets increasing exponentially every year, responsive design will soon become the industry standard.
 The advantages of this web design will make it a necessary step for every business owner to take.

-- Usability – Regardless of device or desktop screen size, users will have an optimized experience when accessing your responsive design website.
+- Usability – Regardless of device or desktop screen size, users will have an optimized experience when accessing your responsively designed website.
 This is good for SEO because Google and Bing want to send visitors to websites that have a great user experience.
 If you don’t have a responsive design, users visiting your website on a mobile device or tablet may return to the search results to find a site that is more easy to use.

 - Mobile Searches – Google favors mobile-optimized websites when presenting results for searches made on a mobile device, especially when these mobile searches are for local services.